 Tear trough fillers are relatively safe.
 They’re also less invasive than tear trough surgeries, which include fat grafting and fat repositioning.

-The effects of tear trough fillers are temporary, though.
-They only last about 1 year.
+The effects of tear trough fillers are also only temporary.
+They last about 1 year for most people.
 You’ll need repeated treatments to maintain long-term results.

 You might be an ideal candidate for tear trough filler if you: